BeauNouvelle/FaceAware/README.md

 ## More help?
 Questions? ##
-Reach out to me on Twitter [@beaunouvelle](https://twitter.com/BeauNouvelle)
+Reach out to me on Twitter [@beaunouvelle](https://twitter.com/BeauNouvelle) Also, if you're using this in your project and you like it, please let me know so I can continue working on it!

 ## Future Plans ##
 - [ ] Add an option to only focus on largest/closest face in photo.